 At the Alaska Huts work weekend, also known as “Woodstock,” you get to spend a night at Manitoba Cabin for free, help stock the wood for the season, share a delicious home-cooked meal, and dance the night away to a local bluegrass band.
 I was instantly blown away by the welcoming community at Alaska Huts, and quickly knew I wanted to continue to be a part of this organization.

 Let’s skip ahead in the story.
 It’s a couple months later, and not only does the friend who invited me to Manitoba still hang out with me, but I’ve got my first job in Alaska working for the Alaska Huts Association.
 Fast forward three years, and I’m now on the board of directors for Alaska Huts and that same friend is my roommate.

 Each year, I make sure to take at least one trip down to Manitoba cabin.
 It still amazes me that with every trip, whether with close friends or complete strangers, Alaska Huts continues to provide me with that unparalleled sense of community.
 I’ve made new friends, strengthened bonds with old friends, and shared countless laughs over that cozy Manitoba cabin kitchen table.
-I look forward those moments at Manitoba every year.
+I look forward to those moments at Manitoba every year.
 I strongly encourage anyone out there to find your own community with Alaska Huts.
 Trust me, it’s worth it!